Can You Take Viagra or Cialis with TRT?

 Does TRT Help Erectile Dysfunction?

 Without getting too technical, testosterone helps your body release an enzyme called nitric oxide.
 This chemical helps relax blood vessels meaning blood can flow freely into the penis.
 Many men with ED also have atherosclerosis (hardened arteries).
-If your arteries are hardened, it becomes difficult for nitric oxide to relax the blood vessels.
-Unfortunately, men with low T tend not to produce enough nitric oxide, meaning they find it harder to get hard.
+If your arteries become hardened, it becomes difficult for nitric oxide to relax the blood vessels.
+Unfortunately, men with low T tend not to produce enough nitric oxide, which makes it harder to get hard.
 This response is particularly significant because ED drugs like Viagra and Cialis are less effective if nitric oxide is low.
 So, for those with low T, ED meds may be less effective or not work at all.

 - Testosterone is essential for erections and male sexual behavior and attitudes.